IanYork247/demos/README.md

 - **`schemas/`**
   - Contains the SQL script `schema.sql` to create the database schema, including tables for users, products, orders, and order items.
+  - Contains an ERD visualization of the database schema

 - **`data/`**
   - Includes sample datasets in CSV format: